MGCodesandStats/hotel-modelling/articles/naive_bayes.md

 ## Conclusion

-In this example, we have seen how a Naive Bayes model can be constructed in Python and how model accuracy can be asssesed using precision and recall.
+In this example, we have seen how a Naive Bayes model can be constructed in Python and how model accuracy can be assessed using precision and recall.

 The datasets and notebooks for this example are available at the [MGCodesandStats GitHub repository](https://github.com/MGCodesandStats/hotel-modelling), along with further research on this topic.